 Lamenda is a graduate the University of North Carolina at Greensboro and has a background in Oncology/Hemotology, Nephrology and Hospital Nursing.
 Her love of geriatrics strengthens our team as well as her leadership style.

-Lamenda and her husband, Jamie, live here in Statesville with their daughter.
+Lamenda and her husband live in Statesville with their daughter.

 Whether assisting patients and families or staff at any of the HPCIC offices, Teresa's goal is to meet requests for support with exceptional customer service in order to make a positive difference in the lives of others.
-She is an empty nester that resides in Troutman with her husband Craig.
+She is an empty nester that resides in Troutman with her husband.

 Leigh Ann is the mother of two children and enjoys spending time supporting them in their busy lives.